-6.1.2 The proposal: Demolition of the existing property with a replacement building of up to 2.5 storeys comprising six self-contained flats with basement, and associated light-wells and parking, cycle and bin storage, and landscaping.
+6.1.2 The proposal: Demolition of the existing dwelling and erection of the new dwelling 2 storey, rear garage converted to a habitable ancillary use room, garden fence moved to the side of the pavement and a new drive at the bottom of the site with existing crossover by the garage removed and with new landscaping and trees proposed.
+Bins storage provided and EV chargers.
 The location and detail of the proposed development and the positioning and numbering of the trees can be found plotted on the Tree Protection Plan at Appendix 2.
 NB The original of this plan was produced in colour - a monochrome copy should not be relied upon.